Its-OK-Wakamatsu-san/OMRON_CompoWay-F_protocol_on_Temperature_Controller_module/README.md

 # OMRON CompoWay/F protocol on Temperature Controller E5AC
-This software shows OMRON CompoWay/F protocol typical sample on Temperature Controller like E5AC, using Python.
+Python , OMRON , CompoWay/F protocol , serial IF , Binary I/O comunication , Temperature Controller like E5AC ,　Digital Controller , without RS-485 communication IF model , Enable Manual Mode
 ## Overview
-OMRON CompoWay/F protocol, Sirial IF, Binary I/O comunication.
-Helps you operate Omron digital controllers from an external PC.
+It helps to operate an OMRON digital controller from an external PC.
+The device used is an OMRON E5AC-TCX4ASM-000 digital controller without an RS-485 communication IF.

 ### Function
 These functions are available as libraries for Omron Digital Controllers.